 According to tests undertaken by companies like German Telecom, 5G should be capable of data transfer rates of up to 10 Gigabit/s.
 LTE, or Long Term Evolution (a 4th Gen mobile comms standard), tends to offer data rates of around 100 Megabits/s.

 That's a few orders of magnitude difference.
-In other words, it will be very fast indeed.
+In other words, it is very fast indeed.

 What does 5G mean?